talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="updateloyaltycard"></a>
 # **UpdateLoyaltyCard**
-> LoyaltyCard UpdateLoyaltyCard (long loyaltyProgramId, string loyaltyCardId, UpdateLoyaltyCard body)
+> LoyaltyCard UpdateLoyaltyCard (long loyaltyProgramId, string loyaltyCardId, UpdateLoyaltyCardRequest body)

-Update loyalty card status
+Update loyalty card

-Update the status of the given loyalty card.
-A card can be _active_ or _inactive_.
+Update the details of a specific loyalty card.
+You can set the card's status to `active` or `inactive` through this endpoint.
+At least one of `status` or `attributes` must be provided.

 ### Example
 ```csharp